+WHAT YOU WILL LEARN

-This course covers a broad introduction to modern theory of the solid state physics.
-Some selected advanced topics will also be discussed.
+topics will also be discussed.
 Topics include: Crystal structures and symmetry; the reciprocal lattice and X-ray diffraction; lattice vibration and thermal properties; free electron of metals; band structures and Bloch theory; nearly free electrons and tight binding approximations; semiclassical model of electron dynamics; Boltzmann equation; transport and optical properties of metals and semiconductors; interaction and collective excitations.
 If time permits, magnetism and superconductivity will also be covered.

 PHYS8552 Condensed matter physics

 This course introduces many-body physics in quantum matter.
 Systems consisting of many particles (bosons or fermions) display novel collective phenomena that individual particles do not have, for example, ferromagnetism and superfluidity.
-It aims to introduce students the general principles behind these phenomena, such as elementary excitations, spontaneous symmetry breaking, adiabatic theorems, emergent topological phases of matter, etc. Theoretical language useful in the interpretation of experiments, such as linear response theory and response functions, will be discussed.
+It aims to introduce students to the general principles behind these phenomena, such as elementary excitations, spontaneous symmetry breaking, adiabatic theorems, emergent topological phases of matter, etc. Theoretical language useful in the interpretation of experiments, such as linear response theory and response functions, will be discussed.
 This course will focus on the phenomena of emergent many-body states that require not only the effect of quantum statistics but also that of inter-particle interaction.
 Examples include: Ferro-magnetism, Fermi liquid, superfluidity, superconductivity, and the quantum Hall states.
 Some general themes related to these quantum states, such as elementary excitation, Ginzburg-Landau description, spontaneous symmetry breaking, and topological phases of matter will be discussed.
 This course is intended for both experimentalists and theorists.
-While there are no official prerequisites, students who would like to take this course are assumed to have sufficient knowledge on quantum mechanics and statistical mechanics.
+While there are no official prerequisites, students who would like to take this course are assumed to have sufficient knowledge of quantum mechanics and statistical mechanics.

+PHYS8654 General relativity

+This course serves as a graduate-level introduction to general relativity.
+It provides conceptual skills and analytical tools necessary for astrophysical and cosmological applications of the theory.
+Topics include: the principle of equivalence; inertial observers in a curved space-time; vectors and tensors; parallel transport and covariant differentiation; the Riemann tensor; the stressenergy tensor; the Einstein gravitational field equations; the Schwarzschild solution; black holes; gravitational waves detected by LIGO and the Friedmann equation.

+PHYS8656 Topics in astrophysics